Authors: Luke Rawlins

 You can view all open files on a system with the

-lsof command, including deleted files that live in memory and are in use by a process (for example an old configuration file).
-For instance:
+command, including deleted files that live in memory and are in use by a process (possibly an old configuration file).

 sudo lsof | grep root